Eichel scores 2 in Sabres 5-2 win over Maple Leafs

 Curtis McElhinney took over and promptly gave up two power-play goals on the first eight shots he faced.

-After Matthews scored 2:22 into the period to tie it at 2 by converting a rebound off Matt Hunwick's point shot, Eichel scored 26 seconds later.
+After Matthews scored 2:22 into the period to tie it at 2, Eichel scored 26 seconds later.
 He was set up in the left circle by Kulikov and snapped a shot in over McElhinney's right shoulder.

 Kulikov then put Buffalo up 4-2 four minutes later by firing a 30-footer through a crowd and beating McElhinney inside the left post.